wp-plugins/magic-fields-2-toolkit/readme.txt

    6. Provides an alternative textbox field that allows you to select previously entered data.

-   7. Supports HTML and WordPress macros for post content.
+   7. Supports HTML and WordPress macros for post content - allows you to create HTML templates without need for PHP code.

    8. Provides an alternative dropdown field that allows you to enter new options directly into the dropdown.